moiseevigor/moiseevigor.github.io/_posts/2014-11-20-ssd-definitive-guide.markdown

     configuration: driver=ahci latency=0
 {% endhighlight %}

+Quite often the `AHCI` is disabled in BIOS, in this case reboot and enable it.

-I observed without unstable behavior of disks without `AHCI` enabled or even inability to make `TRIM` correctly.
+I observed unstable behavior of disks without `AHCI` enabled and even the inability to execute `TRIM` correctly.

 Identify the type of SATA modes available (for ex.
 SATA-II: 3Gbps gives the theoretical limit of speed 375MB/s)